Azure/portaldocs/portal-sdk/generated/portalfx-declarative-overview.md

 1. Command bar - Define actions for your resource
 2. Essentials - Display key properties of your resource
 3. Views - Display key information of your resource
+4. Messages - Display message in response to resource's state

 The following Views that are supported: